-If you choose to submit a signed, hard copy (this requirement is exempted for those who submit all of their documents electronically), please send an original copy, signed in blue ink to:
+If you choose to submit a signed, hard copy (this requirement is exempted for those who submit all documents electronically), please send an original copy, signed in blue ink to:

-Pennsylvania Department of Education

-Office of Child Development and Early Learning

-607 South Drive,4th Floor Rotunda

-Harrisburg, PA 17120

-Attention: Brian Bell
+Pennsylvania Department of Education Office of Child Development and Early Learning 607 South Drive,4th Floor Rotunda Harrisburg, PA 17120 Attention: Brian Bell

-3.3 FINAL EXPENDITURE REPORTS
+3.5 FINAL EXPENDITURE REPORTS

-Electronic (via the eGrants system) and signed, hard copy submissions of the state Final Expenditure Reports (PDE 2011-S and PDE 404) for the Early Intervention allocation program year must be submitted to OCDEL by September 30th of the following fiscal year.
-Electronic submission (via the eGrants system) of the Federal Final Expenditure Reports (PDE 2011F) for the Early Intervention allocation program year must be submitted to OCDEL by August 30th of the Revised 5/31/2024 following fiscal year.
+Electronic (via the eGrants system) or signed, hard copy submissions of the state Final Expenditure Reports for the Early Intervention program year must be submitted to OCDEL by September 30th of the following fiscal year.
+Electronic submission (via the eGrants system) of the Federal Final Expenditure Reports for the Early Intervention allocation program year must be submitted to OCDEL by August 30th of the following fiscal year.

-The Final Expenditure Report must be either electronically OR manually signed by the chief school administrator or authorized representative of the grantee and must be submitted by the above mentioned due dates.
+The Final Expenditure Report must be either electronically OR manually signed by the chief school administrator or authorized representative of the grantee and must be submitted by the above-mentioned due dates.